From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Conclusions and Future Directions

-Another direction which we want to explore is to not consider set-valued presheaves, but type-valued presheaves instead.
-To facilitate this, we can consider the category of twisted semi-cubes mentioned on~\Cref{rm:semi-twisted-cubes}.
+A further direction which may be worth exploring is to not consider set-valued presheaves, but type-valued presheaves instead.
+To facilitate this, we can consider the category of twisted semi-cubes mentioned in~\cref{rm:semi-twisted-cubes}.
 From there, type-valued presheaves can be encoded as Reedy-fibrant diagrams in a known style~\cite{shulman_inversediagrams}.
 We can then add a condition reminiscent of Rezk's \emph{Segal-condition}~\cite{rezk2001model} by stating that the projection from twisted semi-cubical types to the sequence of types along the Hamiltonian path is an equivalence.
-It seems that this is promising for a construction of composition and higher coherences, although the details remain to be worked out.
+This corresponds to saying that the partial $n$-cube with missing inner part and lid (cf.~\cref{fig:3-cube-tw}) have a contractible type of fillers.
+It seems that this could be a first step towards the construction of composition and higher coherences, although further conditions seem to be necessary.
+The relation to the \emph{(complete) semi-Segal types} by Capriotti and others ~\cite{ann-cap-kra:two-level,paolo:thesis,capKra_semisegal} remains to be studied.

-\mysubparagraph{Acknowledgements} We would like to thank Paolo Capriotti and Jakob von Raumer.
-Both offered many suggestions during interesting discussions.
-In particular, the initial observation on which \Cref{thm:total-order} is based was suggested by them, and the idea of considering graph morphisms was found in one of our many interesting discussions.
-We are also grateful to many other people who listened to and commented on the idea of twisted cubes.
+\subparagraph*{Acknowledgements} We would like to thank Paolo Capriotti and Jakob von Raumer.
+Both offered many suggestions during fruitful exchanges.
+In particular, the initial observation on which \cref{thm:total-order} is based was suggested by them, and the idea of considering graph morphisms was found in one of our many interesting discussions.
+The first author would like to thank his PhD supervisor, Thorsten Altenkirch, for helpful discussions.
+We are also grateful to the participants of TYPES'19 in Oslo and the summer school on HTT/UF in Leeds.
+We thank in particular Emily Riehl, Christian Sattler, and Steve Awodey for their help and their comments.
+Special thanks go to Andreas Nuyts, who has pointed out a mistake in an earlier draft of this paper, and to the anonymous reviewers for their careful reading and comments.